kajalg517-star/langgraph-database-chatbot/README.md

    GEMINI_API_KEY=your_gemini_api_key
    ```

-4. **Database Setup**
+5. **Database Setup**

-   Create the RPC function in your Supabase SQL editor:
+   Use the same RPC function from the original implementation:
    ```sql
    CREATE OR REPLACE FUNCTION public.execute_college_query(query_text TEXT) RETURNS TABLE(result JSONB) AS $$